maxcelant/blog/content/posts/runner-orchestration-in-controller-runtime.md

 	r.start.Unlock()
 	```

-4. If there is nothing in the start queue, we simply return from `Start`.
+4. If there is nothing in the start queue, we return from `Start`.
 There's nothing to run, so there's nothing to do.

 	```go
 	if len(r.startQueue) == 0 {